 Boy Scouts Bankruptcy

 Boy Scouts File for Bankruptcy: On February 18, 2020, the Boy Scouts filed for Chapter 11 bankruptcy as a result of lawsuits brought by survivors of childhood sexual abuse.
 We had filed many of those lawsuits on behalf of our clients and we will be actively involved with the bankruptcy proceedings.
-Here are links to some of the bankruptcy filings:

 Interviews Regarding the Boy Scouts Bankruptcy: Some of our clients have decided to speak out regarding the Boy Scouts bankruptcy and what it means to them.
 Our lawyers have also been featured in a number of news stories about the bankruptcy because of our long history of helping Boy Scout abuse survivors and our work in a large number of the Catholic bankruptcies.
 You can read or watch some of the stories by clicking on the links below: